pileofwolves/finmer/Docs/content/tutorial/part3.md

 	Run Custom Scripts When:
 	- Any Participant Vored
 When Any Creature is Swallowed:
+	Conditional Branch:
+		(If ALL of the following is TRUE:)
-	If Participant 'wolf' Is Swallowed By 'player':
+		Participant 'wolf' Is Swallowed By 'player'
+	Then:
 		Set Flag TQ01_WOLF_NOM to True
 	End If
 ```